zixipay/zixipay.github.io/merchant.md

-currency | string | Any of the supported currencies (USDZ, EURZ, LTC, BTC, ETH or USDT) uid | string | User ID ts | number | Unix time sig | string | HMAC-SHA256 signature (will be null if hash signature has not been enabled)
+currency | string | Any of the supported currencies (USDZ, EURZ, LTC, BTC, ETH or USDT) uid | string | User ID ts | number | Unix time sig | string | HMAC-SHA256 signature (will be null if hash signature has not been set in the Merchant settings)